RTEMS/rtems-docs/c_user/key_concepts.rst

 of how RTEMS maintains and supports time-related operations.
 The basic unit of time in RTEMS is known as a tick.
-The frequency of clock ticks is completely application dependent and determines the granularity and accuracy of all interval and calendar time operations... index:: rtems_interval
+The frequency of clock ticks is completely application dependent and determines the granularity and accuracy of all interval and calendar time operations.

+.. index:: rtems_interval

 By tracking time in units of ticks, RTEMS is capable of supporting interval timing functions such as task delays, timeouts, timeslicing, the delayed